WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 2. Instead of returning the `Ad-Auction-Result` header, return a `Ad-Auction-Result-Nonce` header passing the nonce, e.g. `Ad-Auction-Result-Nonce: 5b3e87f7-d48c-4376-908f-623f92f13740`.
 Like `Ad-Auction-Result`, `Ad-Auction-Result-Nonce` can accept a comma-separated list instead of a single value if desired.
 3. Pass the nonce in a TBD field of the [SelectAdRequest](https://github.com/privacysandbox/bidding-auction-servers/blob/4a7accd09a7dabf891b5953e5cdbb35d038c83c6/api/bidding_auction_servers.proto#L282) to the [SellerFrontEnd service](https://github.com/privacysandbox/bidding-auction-servers/blob/4a7accd09a7dabf891b5953e5cdbb35d038c83c6/api/bidding_auction_servers.proto#L267).

+Behind the scenes, the Bidding and Auction servers will pass back the nonce to the browser which verifies that it matches nonce from the `Ad-Auction-Result-Nonce` header.

 ### Step 4: Complete auction in browser

 Now the auction can be completed by passing the response blob to `runAdAuction()` as part of a specially configured auction configuration: